larkinandy/ChildrensHealthSocialMediaASP3IRE/deep_learning/create_training_dataset/SQL_database/README.md

 ### SQL Database ###
-CRUD operations for the SQL database storing coded social media posts

-**Repository Structure** <br>
+CRUD operations for the SQL database used to label social media posts **Repository Structure** <br>
 Files are contained within a single folder.
 Functions are partitioned into classes based on focus area